Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 Still, it’s manageable.
 And the good news is, it gets better.
 For now though, here are my tips for working moms struggling to spend time with their kids.

-Be efficient with your time.
+2. Be efficient with your time

-Here’s the thing: I don’t “do it all.”
+I don’t “do it all.”
 I, like everyone else, have a finite 24 hours in the day—I need to be as efficient as possible with every minute of it.

 Think of ways you can better spend your time.
 What are your time suckers that leave you right where you started?
 What can you do with your time so you can get more done?

-Consider the following time hacks:
+Check out the following time hacks:

 - Cook just one dinner for everyone, including the baby.
 Once your baby has advanced to eating solids, don’t cook different meals.
 Prepare a milder or simpler version of the recipe, or blend it up for her.
 And don’t cook a separate meal for your older kids just because they’re picky.
 They’ll learn to eat the food you offer.